m-antone1/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Mike for the lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Mike](https://github.com/m-antone1) for the [Lighthouse](https://lighthouselabs.ca) Labs Web Development Bootcamp.